mschreib28/docker-moloch/README.md

 ```
 docker-compose -f create-certs.yml up
 ```
-Backup your ca.crt and ca.key file if you want to re-use it later.
+Backup your ca.crt and ca.key file from ./certificates/ca/ if you want to re-use it later.
 Optionally, add the generated ./certificates/ca/ca.crt file to your OS's trust store to prevent browser warnings.

 5. Bring up the stack
 ```
 sudo docker-compose up
 ```
-Visit https://localhost:8005 with your favourite web browser
+Moloch: Visit https://localhost:8005 with your favourite web browser
 username: admin
+password: Defined in Step #3

+Kibana: Visit https://localhost:5601 with your favourite web browser
+username: elastic
-password: Defined in Step #2
+password: Defined in Step #3
+More info on how to use Kibana: https://www.elastic.co/guide/en/kibana/6.8/index.html To create a Kibana index pattern define: "sessions*" to use Moloch data.
+Choose "firstPacket" as the "Time Filter Field Name".

 ## Importing PCAPs
 1. Place all PCAPs in the folder ./tcpdump
 2. Run the following command with the container running
 ```
-docker exec docker-moloch_moloch_1 moloch-parse-pcap-folder.sh
+docker exec **moloch_container_name** moloch-parse-pcap-folder.sh

 ```
 ## Running